The Edge TPU Compiler (

 To speed up performance when you continuously run multiple models on the same Edge TPU, the compiler supports co-compilation.
 Essentially, co-compiling your models allows multiple models to share the Edge TPU RAM to cache their parameter data together, eliminating the need to clear the cache each time you run a different model.

 When you pass multiple models to the compiler, each compiled model is assigned the same caching token.
-So now when you run your second model for the first time, it can write its data to the cache without clearing it first.
-Look again at figure 1—this is when the second decision node ("Does the model have cache to write?") becomes "Yes."
+So when you run any co-compiled model for the first time, it can write its data to the cache without clearing it first.
+Look again at figure 1: When you co-compile multiple models, the first decision node ("Does the model's caching token match cache?") becomes "Yes" for each model, and the second node is "Yes" only the first time that each model runs.

 But beware that the amount of RAM allocated to each model is fixed at compile-time, and it's prioritized based on the order the models appear in the compiler command.
 For example, consider if you co-compile two models as shown here: